 Budget amendments occur in the Budget Monitoring Process (BuMP).
 However, there may be exceptions from time to time.
-In these rare cases follow these procedures: Have City Budget Office (CBO) review the ordinance, Impact Statement and backing sheet before it is submitted to a Commissioner-in-charge.
-When approved as to form, CBO will sign off on the backing sheet Impact Statement

-☐ Ordinance title should read "Amend the FY ... budget".
+In these rare cases follow these procedures:

+- Have City Budget Office (CBO) review the ordinance, Impact Statement and backing sheet before it is submitted to a Commissioner-in-charge.
+When approved as to form, CBO will sign off on the backing sheet Impact Statement box.
+Ordinance title should read "Amend the FY ... budget".
-Example: Amend the FY 2005-06 budget to accept a \$50,000 grant from Oregon Department of Transportation for highway Work Zone Enforcement safety program (Ordinance)

-State in the ordinance directive section that the City's appropriation schedule is being amended.
+Example: Amend the FY 2018-2019 budget to accept a \$50,000 grant from Oregon Department of Transportation for highway Work Zone Enforcement safety program (Ordinance) - State in the ordinance directive section that the City's appropriation schedule is being amended.

 Grants.
 The new-grant acceptance ordinance is also the appropriating ordinance for grant projects scheduled during the current fiscal year.
-Per the OMF Grants Office, all new grant awards are to be appropriated through the ordinance process, and the BMPs should only be used to make necessary adjustments.
-Ordinance (and FIPIS) templates and examples are on the Grants webpage showing the required formats. (see http://www.portlandoregon.gov/bfs/60349?)
+Per the OMF Grants Office, all new grant awards are to be appropriated through the ordinance process, and the BuMPs should only be used to make necessary adjustments.
+See Grants Office webpage for ordinance and Impact Statement templates and examples.